A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \begin{proof} Suppose in Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}, $s_i$ is being promoted from project $p_j$ to project $p_{j'}$ both offered by lecturer $l_k$.
 We know that in the main while loop $s_i$ must have iterated over their preference list at least to the position of $p_j$ (and perhaps further if $s_i$ has been previously promoted).
 Therefore, $s_i$ has either been removed from and / or rejected by all projects at the same rank as $p_{j'}$ in their preference list at least once.
 This can only occur if each of those projects was not fully available at the time and by Proposition \ref{th:stable_SPA_S_propfullyavailable} none of these projects could subsequently be fully available.
 Therefore when $s_i$ is promoted to $p_{j'}$, it can never form a precarious pair. \end{proof}

+Propositions \ref{prop-spa-st-subsequentprecarious} and \ref{th:stable_SPA_S_bp_lk_not_prec} describe conditions in the algorithm's execution under which it is not possible for a particular project or lecturer to be precarious.

-\begin{prop} Let lecturer $l_k$ offers project $p_j$.
-If $l_k$ is full and not precarious at some point, then they cannot subsequently become precarious.
-Similarly, if a project $p_j$ is full and not precarious at some point, then it cannot subsequently become precarious.
-Further if $l_k$ is full and $p_j$ is not precarious then $p_j$ cannot subsequently become precarious.
+\begin{prop} Let $p_j$ be a project and let $l_k$ be the lecturer who offers $p_j$.
+If $l_k$ is full and non-precarious at some point, then they cannot subsequently become precarious.
+Similarly, if a project $p_j$ is full and non-precarious at some point, then it cannot subsequently become precarious.
+Further if $l_k$ is full and $p_j$ is non-precarious then $p_j$ cannot subsequently become precarious.

 \end{prop}